 If your chair has arms, do they get in the way?
 Yes

-if your criair rias arms, do they get in the way: No

-110
+No

 Is the chair comfortable?
 Yes

-13 the chair connortable: No
+No

 140

 6. DESK

 Is the desk surface large enough?
 Yes

 No

 Is the height of the desk suitable?
 Yes

 No -Too High

 No -Too Low

+140 -100 LOW

+Do you pood a fastweet0 l Van

 Do you need a footrest?
 Yes

 No

 Has one been supplied?
 Yes

 No

 7. DOCUMENT HOLDER

 Do you need a document holder?
 Yes

+Do you need a document holder:

 No

 Has one been supplied?
 Yes

 No

 Can you adjust your document holder to the right angle?
 Yes

 No

+110

 8. DISPLAY SCREEN

+l V

 Is there a brightness control on your screen?
 Yes

 No

 Is there sufficient difference between characters and Yes

 background?
 No

-( ) (

 Does your screen move freely?
 Yes

+Dood your doleon move mody:

 No

-To the common force of the could be a first of V

 Is the screen image stable and free from flicker?
 Yes

 No

 Is the screen at a comfortable height for you?
 Yes

+15 the soreon at a confictable neight for you:

 No